Our learning is structured around these key areas:

-ICE Wales Cymru arranges awards and competitions to promote the achievements of civil engineers in the region.
+ICE Wales Cymru arranges awards and competitions to promote the achievements of individual civil engineers and civil engineering projects in the region.

-The award goes to an engineer who showed exceptional qualities during their review.
-This might be their use of engineering principles, knowledge of construction, and in the design and construction of temporary or permanent works.
+The award is presented to an engineer who has demonstrated exceptional qualities during their review.
+This might be in their use of engineering principles, knowledge of construction, and in the design and construction of temporary or permanent works.

 The Ben Barr Award is named after a former chairman of ICE Wales Cymru and is sponsored by Symmons Madge Associates.

 This year there is one Award in the newly qualified engineer category.
 The winner was announced at the ICE Wales Cymru Awards Virtual Presentation on 1 December 2021.

 This year, ICE Wales Cymru has much pleasure in announcing Luke Cook, MEng (Hons) GMICE Graduate Engineer at Atkins as winner of its STEMM Ambassador 2021.

 Luke has been an active member of ICE graduate and student committee in Swansea, rising to Vice-Chair in 2018 and a registered STEMM Ambassador since 2017.
 He impressed the judges with his commitment to this role, including organising the ICE Engineering Team Challenge in Swansea where over 70 pupils from seven different primary schools got together with volunteers from local companies.